spectrocloud/librarium/docs/docs-content/clusters/cluster-management/os-patching.md

 - Patch OS on-demand

 You can use a combination of these options to patch the operating system to the latest version.
-For example, you can patch OS on boot, set up scheduled patching every month, as well as perform a on-demand patch at any given point in time.
+For example, you can patch OS on boot, set up scheduled patching every month, and also perform on-demand patches at any given point in time.

 ## Patch OS on Boot